Arcane Mage DPS Guide for the Mists of Pandaria

 - Ice Ward might be difficult to find a good use for, but has decent creative potential.
 For example, if you’re helping someone to kite a mob or mobs.

 - Frostjaw is a single target root and silence, which is always useful, especially against casters.
+For groups, Ring of Frost will be superior.

 - Greater Invisibility is a more than decent survivability option, and depending on the encounter can compete with Cauterize, the other recommended choice from this tier.
 Useful if you tend to gain aggro or get dotted up.